Kevin3777/source_self/README.md

 1. **begin_url model**: Given a paper ID and category, generates a paper abstract
 2. **end_url model**: Given a paper abstract, predicts the paper category and subcategory

+The files end with _title mean to inject title during training and testing, and the dataset is pretreated for title version.

 ## Project Overview

 This project demonstrates how to use small language models for two different types of text generation tasks.
 By using the pre-trained TinyLlama model and fine-tuning with different data formats, we can obtain models specifically optimized for different tasks.